-Tracking your menstrual cycle phases is one way to track your ovulation and fertility window when TTC.
+Tracking your menstrual cycle phases is one way to track your ovulation and fertility window when trying to conceive (TTC).
 However, tracking the LH surge is also a useful way to detect ovulation during your fertility window to maximize efforts when trying to conceive.
 However, occasionally ovulation tests can give false positive results in conditions including PCOS (polycystic ovarian syndrome) and early pregnancy.
 Why does this happen?

 When LH surges in the blood, the increased levels are excreted in urine and can be detected in urine tests referred to as an ovulation kit or ovulation predictor kits (OPKs).
 If the test result is positive, it indicates that ovulation will occur in the next 24 to 48 hours.
 This represents the fertile window and is the ideal time to have intercourse if trying to conceive.
 Ovulation symptoms can also include a change in basal body temperature and cervical mucus.

 Ovulation timing is critical when planning on getting pregnant because of the short fertile window.
 Once released from the ovary, the mature egg only survives for 24 hours.
-Thus, timing is literally everything when TTC─and even when not.
+Thus, timing is literally everything when you're TTC─and even when you're not.
 The fertile window represents the time frame of five days prior to and the day of ovulation.
 Approximately 12-24 hours after ovulation, a woman is no longer able to conceive during that menstrual cycle, and the unfertilized egg sheds along with the uterine lining.
 The question remains: how long does LH stay elevated after ovulation and can you experience a high LH level once pregnant?

 Does LH Surge Stay High Once You’re Pregnant?